edelkas/inne/README.md

 - The **benchmarking** variables may come in handy if you're working on improving the performance of some function.
 - The **task** variables are useful for enabling/disabling individual background tasks, for testing purposes.
 - The **Discord** variables have some interesting settings of the bot's behaviour.

+### Building the C native extension

+The project includes a native module writen in C using the [Ruby C API](https://silverhammermba.github.io/emberb/c/) (also see the [official docs](https://github.com/ruby/ruby/blob/master/doc/extension.rdoc)), the code is located in the [ext](https://github.com/edelkas/inne/tree/master/ext) folder.
+This API allows to communicate directly with the underlying C implementation of Ruby, greatly speeding up most tasks.

+To build it, it suffices to run the [build.sh](https://github.com/edelkas/inne/blob/master/ext/build.sh) script.
+Alternatively, you can generate the Makefile with [extconf.rb](https://github.com/edelkas/inne/blob/master/ext/extconf.rb), then _Make_ it manually, and finally copy it to the `/lib` directory (not present in the Github repo because the `.so` file is git-ignored).

+When the module is required in Ruby it calls the entry point function `Init_cinne()` defined in [main.c](https://github.com/edelkas/inne/blob/master/ext/main.c).
+You'll know it's been properly included if the global constant `C_INNE` is defined.

 ### Final remarks